An investment in knowledge always pays the best interest.— Benjamin Franklin

 Buying Mutual Fund Shares

 An investor has a choice of buying shares of the mutual fund directly, or through a financial agent, such as a broker or a bank.
-Buying through an agent will generally cost more, and oftentimes, an agent will push funds that his company sponsors or earns the highest commission for the agent rather than what's best for the client.
+Buying through an agent will cost more, and oftentimes, an agent will push funds that his company sponsors or earns the highest commission for the agent rather than what's best for the client.
 There are, however, good tools on the Web for finding funds that satisfy certain criteria.

 Profiting from a Mutual Fund

 A mutual fund earns money from dividends and interest, and by selling securities.
 Profits are paid to investors through distributions.
 Income distributions are based on profits from dividends and interest, while capital distributions are from profits from the sale of securities.
-The schedule of payouts differ according to company.
+The schedule of payouts differs according to company.
 Typically, income is distributed quarterly, while capital distributions are paid out once a year, usually in December.

 Instead of receiving distributions, profits can be reinvested, but investors must pay tax on profits, whether it is distributed or reinvested.
 Income distributions are taxed as ordinary income, while capital distributions are taxed as capital gains.

-An investor can also profit by selling shares back to the fund—redeeming the shares.
+An investor can also profit by selling shares back to the fund — redeeming the shares.
 Such sales are taxed as capital gains in the year they are sold.
 Depending on the mutual fund and the share class, there may be a deferred sales load on the redemption.

 Regulation of Mutual Fund Companies

-The Securities and Exchange Commission (SEC) monitors and regulates all mutual fund companies who are registered under the Investment Company Act of 1940.
+The Securities and Exchange Commission (SEC) monitors and regulates all mutual fund companies registered under the Investment Company Act of 1940.
 Mutual fund companies are also regulated by the Financial Industry Regulatory Authority (FINRA).
 Each state also has security regulations that may apply to mutual fund companies doing business in that state.

 Most mutual funds are also regulated investment companies that comply with Sub-Chapter M of the Internal Revenue Code, which requires that the company must distribute at least 90% of its net investment income and 90% of its net capital gains to its shareholders to avoid corporate taxation of the distributions.
-Investment companies do, however, have to pay tax on undistributed income.
+Investment companies must, however, pay tax on undistributed income.
 If the investment company retains more of its income than is required to be distributed, then it is subject to a nondeductible 4% excise tax.

 If a mutual fund is also a diversified management company, which most are, then at least 75% of its portfolio must consist of securities where no individual issue composes more than 5% of the fund's total assets, and that does not compose more than 10% of the voting stock of any single issuer.
 The other 25% of the fund is not so restricted.